osctl - command line interface for container management.

 containers at once in parallel.
 The start queue can be accessed using command

-, cancelled by pool autostart cancel
+pool autostart queue, cancelled by pool autostart cancel and manually

-triggered using pool autostart trigger
+triggered using pool autostart trigger.

 The number of containers started at once in parallel can be set by

-.
-There is also pool set parallel-stop
+pool set parallel-start.
+There is also pool set parallel-stop which

 controls how many containers at once are being stopped when the pool is being

-exported from osctld
+exported from osctld.

 Bridge interfaces are simpler to configure, but do not provide a great isolation